 In February 2023, I published a memo with the Day One project proposing changes that the NIH and NIA should implement to accelerate progress in biomedical sciences.
-While it broadly focuses on the biotech and medical fields, I wanted to step out of the formal memo format to discuss, more informally, why implementing these changes is critical for aging research to succeed in its mission.

 Government is still the biggest funder of aging research.